 Radiotherapy to the head can also cause anagen effluvium in the treatment area.

-However, with radiation therapy, hair follicle stem cells can also be affected along with the cells in the hair bulb matrix.
+But bear in mind that with radiation therapy, hair follicle stem cells can also be affected along with the cells in the hair bulb matrix.
+As a result, you might experience permanent hair loss (not always, though).

 Medication